paulio11/P4-Squigl-Twitter-Clone/README.md

 - Reposts would notify the author of the original post.
 - Further styling.
 In my opinion this still looks too much like a Bootstrap website, even though there are almost 700 lines of CSS code!
 - Inline private messaging.
 Replies to messages appearing as a conversation thread instead of individual separate messages.
+- Some form of indication that a post or reply has been updated by the author.
+- URLs shown as part of a post or on a user profile automatically converted into a working link without the need for a user to include "http://" etc.

 [Back to top 🔺](#squigl)